wp-plugins/kpicasa-gallery/readme.txt

 creating a post or a page with a special keyword.
 All the images are kept on the Picasa Web Gallery server.

-**Please note that as of 0.1.0, the call to kPicasa Gallery has changed.
-You must go in Admin / Options / kPicasa Gallery and set your username there.
-So the new way to call kPicasa Gallery is now simply `KPICASA_GALLERY` (without any parenthesis).
-See the installation and advanced usage for more information**

 **Please note that PHP5 is required.**

 If enabled and properly configured, kPicasa Gallery will use the WP-Cache